CastenettoA/mars-rover-api/readme.md

 ```

 ### Usage
-Start the local server with **npm run dev** and see the home page on https://localhost:6060 to get started!
+Start the local server with **npm run dev** (or heroku local) and see the home page on https://localhost:6060 to get started!

 These are the available routes:
 * **/roverInfo** *(get) return some simple rover info*